Riverscapes/PBR/workshops/2022/Anabranch/Klickitat.md

 </div>

-**June 7 & 8 in Tepee Creek, WA**
+### **June 7 & 8 in Tepee Creek, WA**

 -----
 ## Description
 This field-based workshop will take place on Tepee Creek in the Klickitat River watershed and is intended to introduce conservationists to ‘low-tech’ process-based (LTPBR) approaches for restoring streams and their associated riparian areas (riverscapes) to benefit fish, wildlife, and Tribal lands.
-Participants will learn principles guiding low-tech process-based restoration and become familiar with simple, hand-built tools, including Beaver Dam Analogues (BDAs) and Post-Assisted Log Structures (PALS), intended to mimic and promote specific ecosystem processes.
-Participants will gain basic skills in the planning, design, and implementation phases of project development.
+Participants will learn principles guiding low-tech process-based restoration and become familiar with simple, hand-built structures, including Beaver Dam Analogues (BDAs) and Post-Assisted Log Structures (PALS), intended to mimic and promote specific ecosystem processes.
+The focus of the workshop will be on a set of guiding riverscape and restoration principles, design and construction of different low-tech structures, and the impairments the structures can treat.
+Planning, assessment, prioritization, and monitoring, though critical to restoration success, will not be covered in detail, but more in-depth information on all aspects of LTPBR restoration can be accessed throug the links below.

-Because the course will be taught in the field, it will be helpful to refer to some documents.
-We will have hard copies of the [Design Manual]({{ site.baseurl }}/manual) and the [Pocket Guide]({{ site.baseurl }}/resources/pocket), available for workshop participants at no cost.
-An [online lecture series]({{ site.baseurl }}/resources/Topics/)  can be viewed either as videos or pdf documents.
-We encourage workshop participants to review some of the lecture material before the workshop.
-We will update the website with pictures and other information after the workshop.
+We encourage workshop participants to review the lecture material before the workshop (especially <a href="{{ site.baseurl }}/workshops/2020/SGI/Modules/module1">Module 1</a>).
+The [Design Manual]({{ site.baseurl }}/manual), the [Pocket Guide]({{ site.baseurl }}/resources/pocket), and [online lecture series]({{ site.baseurl }}/resources/Topics/) are all available online for review.
+If you only have an hour or so to review lecture materials, here are some recommendations: <a href="https://www.youtube.com/watch?v=GnM52tj1BbI&t=234s">Scope of the Problem</a>, <a href="https://www.youtube.com/watch?v=nMGmkIl6gVI">What Riverscapes Could Be</a>, <a href="https://www.youtube.com/watch?v=x4LogsoQEn0">Broad Umbrella of Low-Tech Restoration</a>,<a href="https://www.youtube.com/watch?v=v5gZQDEXlxQ&t=2s"> LTPBR Principles</a>, <a href="https://www.youtube.com/watch?v=M__bF3zJjmM"> Reading Riverscapes: Mapping Valley Bottoms</a>, <a href="https://youtu.be/Tpxj60utpfs">Reading Riverscapes: Structural Forcing</a>.